peterhuene/azure-functions-rs/examples/http/README.md

 # Example HTTP Azure Function

-This package is an example of a simple HTTP-triggered Azure Function.
+This project is an example of a simple HTTP-triggered Azure Function.

 ## Example function implementations